William Sampson (lawyer): Counsel and radical pamphleteer

-In 1782, Sampson was commissioned in the Irish Volunteers.
+In 1782, while at Trinity, Sampson was commissioned in the Irish Volunteers.
 That year, seizing on the occasion of the American War of Independence, the militia movement helped free the Irish Parliament from direct dictation from London.
-But it failed in what for many Volunteers, particularly in the Presbyterian north-east, was their chief object: to break the monopoly hold upon the parliament of the landed Anglican interest.
+But it failed in what for many Volunteers, particularly in the Presbyterian north-east, was their chief object: to break the monopoly hold upon the parliament of the landed Anglican interest—"the Protestant Ascendancy".

-When celebrating revolutionary events in France, Volunteers met in Belfast in 1791 to propose a “union” between Protestants and the kingdom's dispossessed and disenfranchised Catholic majority, Sampson, while acknowledging himself to be "of the favoured cast[e]", identified with the cause.
-In a succession of cases, with Curran, he was to represent the United Irishmen against charges of criminal libel, sedition and treason.
+In 1791, when rallying in celebration of the French revolution (Bastille Day), Volunteers in Belfast proposed a political "union" between Protestants of all persuasions and the kingdom's dispossessed and disenfranchised Catholic majority.
+While acknowledging himself, as a member of the established Anglican communion, to be "of the favoured cast[e]", Sampson embraced the cause.
+In a succession of cases, with John Philpot Curran, he was to represent the United Irishmen against charges of criminal libel, sedition and treason.

 Sampson published anonymous reports of the trials, and contributed to the United Irish paper in Belfast, the Northern Star.
 Writing as "Fortesque", he urged judicial independence from the Crown.
-As a preface to demands for still greater change, with Thomas Russell he dispensed with the reformer's usual praise for the celebrated charters of English liberty: the Magna Carta, the Bill of Rights and Habeas Corpus.
-In their Review of the Lion of Old England; or Democracy Confounded (1794) (dedicated to the reputedly enlightened "Empress of all the Russias", Catherine II), they suggested that, honoured in the breach in Ireland, these did little more than "amuse the masses".
+As a preface to demands for still greater change, with Thomas Russell he dispensed with the reformer's usual praise for the celebrated charters of English liberty: Magna Carta, the Bill of Rights and Habeas Corpus.
+In their Review of the Lion of Old England; or Democracy Confounded (1794) (dedicated to the reputedly enlightened "Empress of all the Russias", Catherine II), they suggested that, honoured in the breach in Ireland, the invocation of these charters did little more than "amuse the masses".

-In The Trial of Hurdy Gurdy (1794), serialised in the Northern Star, Sampson and Russell pilloried the Crown’s suppression of dissent: a barrel organ is charged with playing a seditious tune, Ça Ira.
+In The Trial of Hurdy Gurdy (1794), serialised in the Northern Star, Sampson and Russell pilloried the Crown's suppression of dissent: a barrel organ is charged with playing a seditious tune, Ça Ira.
 "The King versus Hurdy Gurdy" parodied recent events: the playing of popular radical songs on a hurdy gurdy had been cited in Edinburgh as evidence supporting the transportation (to Botany Bay) of the Scots radical (and honorary United Irishman) Thomas Muir; and in Belfast Ça Ira had triggered a military riot.

 Sampson claimed to have taken the United Irish Test (a pledge composed by his friend William Drennan) only in open court and then only to show that its purpose was reform—"the attainment of an impartial and adequate representation of the Irish nation in parliament"—not treason.
 In Advice to the Rich (1796), he urged the Ascendancy to embrace reform, and prove "by fact and experiment" rather than "idle rhapsodies" that the constitution tended to promote public happiness".
 But with the Crown at war with the French Republic, all avenues of "experiment" were closed.
 Sampson's clients turned increasingly toward the prospect of a French-assisted insurrection.
-In 1795, with Curran he represented the Rev. William Jackson, an emissary to the United Irishmen from the French Directory.
+In 1795, with Curran, he represented the Rev. William Jackson, an emissary to the United Irishmen from the French Directory.
 Convicted of treason, the preacher and playwright collapsed and died in the dock.